snokvist/joystick2crsf/README.md

 ## Action keys configuration

-`joystick2crsf` reads `/etc/action_keys.conf` when it is readable and fires UDP or HTTP actions whenever channel thresholds trip.
+`joystick2crsf` reads `action_*` entries from the main `/etc/joystick2crsf.conf` and fires UDP or HTTP actions whenever channel thresholds trip.
 Actions are bound to channels, edge (high/low), and press type (short/long) while reusing the same hysteresis and timing as the built-in key-trigger logic.

 Key features: